thisisashwinraj/Mathematica-Python-Package/README.md

 • NumPy (>=1.20.3) - Learn about the NumPy package [here](https://numpy.org/), & install the package following the guidelines from [here](https://numpy.org/install/)

 **Note:**
-Elxsi runs on all operating systems, is quick to install, and is available for free use.
-No versions of Elxsi supports Python 2.7, and Python 3.4.
-Elxsi's plotting capabiliies requires [matplotlib](https://matplotlib.org/) (>= 2.1.1) and seaborn (>= 0.9.0) packages.
+Mathematica runs on all operating systems, is quick to install, and is available for free use.
+No versions of mathematica supports Python 2.x.
+Mathematica's plotting capabiliies requires [matplotlib](https://matplotlib.org/) (>= 2.1.1) and seaborn (>= 0.9.0) packages.

 ### Files and Folders
 The files & directories, that are used are of critical importance to the mathematica python package are as mentioned: